ms-dot-k/TMT/README.md

 Please put the checkpoint in `data/checkpoints/`.

 ## Training the Model
-To train the model, modify some argument in `train.sh`. <br>
+To train the model, modify some arguments in `train.sh`. <br>
 Please refer below for the argument information.
-After properly setting the argument, run following command:
+After properly setting the argument, run the following command:

 ```shell
 # training example (Distributed training)